shirato/DashboardVideo/README.md

 ### Overview
  Revert movie file name from "CAM[1|2]_DDMMYYY-hhmm_XXXX.MP4" to "DDMMYYYY-hhmm_CAM[1|2]_XXXX.MP4"
 ### Description
  Sometimes K1 can not remove old files automatically if that files were renamed by renameDriveMovieFile.bat.
 Maybe K1 can not recognize renamed files.
+(It might be my misunderstanding.
+After that, K1 remove old files correctly nevertheless renaming the old file name already. added on 2017/07/05)
  You can revert file name to use this scipt if K1 work incorrectly.

 ### Requirement
  windows 10 (I have checked with the environment)